Meeting the omnichannel expectations of the modern banking customer

 The challenge—and value—of consolidated data

 Like brands in other industries, banks are tracking the digital footprints of their customers to gather insights and optimize interactions.
 As customers’ digital identities multiply and overlap across platforms, it becomes crucial to create a unified view of each individual customer, one that is consistent across channels, campaigns, and devices.
 It’s the key to avoiding mistargeting, redundant communications, and inconsistent messaging , and the antithesis of seamless, individualized omnichannel customer experiences.

 To achieve this unified view, banks must navigate an incredible variety—and volume—of customer data, structured and unstructured, demographic and transactional, behavioral and social, and much more.
 In addition, this constantly growing wealth of data often remains untapped or underused, due to both siloed data sources and an inadequate, mish-mashed data infrastructure that can’t meet the daunting new challenges.

-A reliable data management solution should consolidate and integrate all of a bank’s customer data from the full range of its sources—from ATM and kiosk usage to browsing patterns—into a cohesive, comprehensive whole while consistently mapping the multiplying identities of today’s digital customers on an individual level.
+A reliable audience data management solution should consolidate and integrate all of a bank’s customer data from the full range of its sources—from ATM and kiosk usage to browsing patterns—into a cohesive, comprehensive whole while consistently mapping the multiplying identities of today’s digital customers on an individual level.